- Empowering women around the world can make communities stronger, healthier, and safer.

-My commitment to being a champion for women’s rights took me to India where I worked pro bono as a communications officer for Sambhali Trust.
+My commitment to advocating for women’s rights took me to India, where I worked pro bono as a communications officer for Sambhali Trust.
 Sambhali Trust is a UN recognized grassroots organization that’s breaking the cycle of poverty in Rajasthan.
 The NGO has been making incremental, lasting change for over a decade as they fight to end caste stigma.
-At Sambhali Trust I witnessed how women can overcome horrendous circumstances when provided with empowerment tools, skills training, basic education, job opportunities, and financial management.
+At Sambhali Trust, I witnessed how women can overcome horrendous circumstances when provided with empowerment tools, skills training, basic education, job opportunities, and financial management.

-Women’s rights are about equal opportunities for all genders.
+Women’s rights are about equal opportunities and fundamental rights for all.
 Investing in women is fundamental to positive social change around the globe.
 Women reinvest in their families and communities, usually contributing 90% of their earnings back to those they support (men usually only provide 30% of their salaries to their families).

-The empowerment of women will make communities stronger, healthier, and safer.
-More children will stay in school, more families will be well-nourished, more jobs will be created.
-The global economy will prosper; it’s estimated that gender discrimination globally causes $12 trillion in income loss.
+Contributing to the empowerment of women can make communities stronger, healthier, and safer.
+With more empowered women, children will stay in school, more families will be well-nourished, and more jobs will be created.
+The global economy will also prosper, as it’s estimated that gender discrimination globally causes $160 trillion in income loss.

 Additionally, one-third of all women have been victims or survivors of violence.
-One in ten girls around the world under the age of 20 has been raped or sexually assaulted.
+1 in 10 girls around the world, under the age of 20, have been raped or sexually assaulted.
 Every woman, no matter where she’s born, deserves to reach her full potential.
 Around the world, gender-based injustice is being combated by grassroots projects, NGOs, nonprofits, and social enterprises.

 There’s an abundance of work to be done by volunteers who want to contribute to a more equal tomorrow.
 Volunteers are needed to contribute to meaningful and sustainable long-term women’s empowerment initiatives.
-Men are encouraged to volunteer with women’s collectives and contribute to a more just and equal world for everyone.
+All genders are strongly encouraged to volunteer and contribute to a more just and equal world.